grammyjs/website/site/docs/guide/files.md

 ::: warning InputFile constructor types
 Note that the [grammY API Reference](https://doc.deno.land/https/deno.land/x/grammy/mod.ts#InputFile) for `InputFile` lists only the types that are available on Deno.
-If you use grammY on Node.js or in the browser, check out the respective type definitions or implementation.
+If you use grammY on Node.js, check out the respective type definition or implementation, or trust TypeScript.
 :::

 ## File size limits